The Seesaw Mechanism

 Note that the subscript always refers to particles.
 For a non conjugated field, no overbar means destroys particles, overbar means creates particles, and antiparticle actions for the same field are just reversed from particle actions (particle antiparticle, LH RH, destroy create).

-Note that the first term in (1) destroys a RH particle and creates a LH one.
+Note that the first term in (4) destroys a RH particle and creates a LH one.
 The Feynman diagram for this term shows a RH particle disappearing at a point and a LH particle appearing.
 Thus weak (chiral) charge is not conserved, as a LH neutrino has +1/2 weak charge and a RH neutrino has zero weak charge.
+Lepton number, however, is conserved, as we started with a neutrino (not an anti-neutrino) and ended up with a neutrino.

-Somewhat similarly, the first term in (2) creates two LH neutrinos out of the vacuum and thus also does not conserve weak charge.
-But, importantly, it also does not conserve lepton number (which the Dirac terms do.)
+Somewhat similarly, the first term in (5) creates two LH neutrinos out of the vacuum and thus also does not conserve weak charge.
+But, importantly, it does not conserve lepton number (which the Dirac terms do.)
+We started with zero neutrinos and ended up with two neutrinos.

 Mathematically, charge conjugation of the field, where C is the charge conjugation operator, can be expressed as